roryhen/samling/README.md

 SAMLING will log out the currently logged-in user.

 Generating a SAML Response requires the use of a private key and certificate for signing the SAML Assertion.
-SAMLING enables to generate a random private/public key and to save them in the local storage so they are used in subsequent SAML responses.
+SAMLING comes bundled with default keys, but also enables to generate a random private/public key and to save them in the local storage so they are used in subsequent SAML responses.

 ## Installation